thomascampagnolo97/sign_language_ML/README.md

 * LinearSVC;
 * Random Forest.

-The SVC and LinearSVC models are obtained by a grid search over the regularizer parameter `C` and the `kernel` type for classification problems.
+The SVC and LinearSVC models are obtained by a grid search over the different hyperparameters in order to find their optimal structure for this classification problem.

-The estimator is chosen following the [scikit-learn](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) guide.
+The estimators are chosen following the [scikit-learn](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) guide.

 Results